– PR SAMPLES –

 The individual eye-shadow pans are all shimmers I believe so if you’re a matte kind of girl, these might not be your favourites.
 As someone who likes matte but also likes combinations, I was willing to give these formulas a try on their own and with other branded matte eye-shadows.

-Bright Light is an iridescent white whilst Snowball has that similar tone but with gold shimmer added.
+Bright Light is an iridescent white whilst Snowball has that similar tone but with a gold shimmer added.
 Pearl and Nude Newbie are very similar.
 Both have that bold shimmer that is pretty much in each of these individual pans.
 Pearl is more golden where Nude Newbie has more of a pinkish hue to it.

 Banana Beige is quite a subdued shimmer, bordering on matte.
 It’s a warm tan shade whereas Goddess is a florescent gold.
 Both Goddess and Snowball have a more gritty finish which I’m hazarding a theory that it’s the gold shimmer in them that’s causing the formula to alter slightly in these pans.